Cathedral of St Michael and St John: Heritage listing

 The Cathedral precinct includes a number of associated buildings including the primary school founded in 1840, which is known as the Cathedral Primary School.
-This direct association between education and the Cathedral is an important aspect which has social significance to the lives of the children who attend the school and their families.
+This direct association between education and the cathedral is an important aspect which has social significance to the lives of the children who attend the school and their families.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-The Cathedral is of State heritage significance for its research potential as it embodies not only the design aspirations of the architects and designers responsible for the original design drawings from the 19th century but also because it carries evidence of changes in function and liturgical practice from the mid-19th century to the present.
+The cathedral is of State heritage significance for its research potential as it embodies not only the design aspirations of the architects and designers responsible for the original design drawings from the 19th century but also because it carries evidence of changes in function and liturgical practice from the mid-19th century to the present.
 The cathedral precinct includes a number of other related buildings and sites of former buildings.
-These include the Chancery, the Parish Office, the Cathedral School, Centrecare Bathurst (formerly St Mary's Primary School) which illustrate the evolving function of the diocese.
+These include the chancery, the parish office, the cathedral school, Centrecare Bathurst (formerly St Mary's Primary School) which illustrate the evolving function of the diocese.
 Sites of former buildings include those of St Mary's School and 1868 Convent and the first Catholic Church of St Michael built in 1842.
 These sites have the potential to provide a rich archaeological resource relating to Cathedral and its history of development.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-The Cathedral of Saints Michael and John is a rare example of one of only four 19th century Cathedrals in NSW and is the second Cathedral to be built in the colony.
+The Cathedral of Saints Michael and John is a rare example of one of only four 19th-century cathedrals in NSW and is the second cathedral to be built in the colony.

 The design of the building is one of only a few prepared by English architect Charles Hansom for use in Australia and notably modelled on St Osburg's Church in Coventry dating from the 1840s.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The Cathedral of Saints Michael and John is representative example of a mid 19thbcentury Catholic Cathedral which was established during a period of early settlement and population growth west of the Blue Mountains.
+The Cathedral of Saints Michael and John is representative example of a mid-19th-century Catholic cathedral which was established during a period of early settlement and population growth west of the Blue Mountains.
 Its growth and development as a building reflects its growth and change as tan important administrative and spiritual centre for the catholic population west of the mountains and in the greater west of NSW.
 As it is currently configured, the former St Mary's Primary School is significant as a representative example of the design and attributes of Catholic educational institutions in the early part of the 20th century.